HM Prison Hindley: History

-Hindley Prison opened in 1961 as a Borstal.
+In 1961, Hindley Prison opened as a Borstal.
 In 1983 it was re-classified as a Youth Custody Centre.
-Hindley was then re-classified as an adult prison and in 1997 it became a joint prison and Young Offenders Institution.
-In 2015 Hindley was reclassified as a full adult jail for offenders over the age of 21.
+Hindley was then re-classified as an adult prison.
+In 1997 it became a joint prison and Young Offenders Institution.

 In 2002, His Majesty's Chief Inspector of Prisons recorded many good initiatives taking place at Hindley, particularly in suicide prevention, drugs strategy, sentence planning and joint work with the police service to monitor and act on racial incidents.
 However the Inspector criticised inadequate reception procedures, insufficient purposeful activity and patchy help with resettlement at the prison.